bioinformaticsdotca/Pathways_2019/Module2/gprofiler_new/gprofilerORA.md

 <img src="./images/gp19.png?raw=true" alt="workflow" width="750" />

-Note you can get detailed information about these methods at https://biit.cs.ut.ee/gprofiler/page/docs in the section *Significance threshold*.
+:information_source: Note: you can get detailed information about these methods at https://biit.cs.ut.ee/gprofiler/page/docs in the section *Significance threshold*.

 ######################################################################

-TIP: Instead of using the g:Profiler website g:profiler can be run directly from R or python see g:Profiler document for more info at https://biit.cs.ut.ee/gprofiler/page/r
+:information_source: TIP: Instead of using the g:Profiler website g:profiler can be run directly from R or python see g:Profiler document for more info at https://biit.cs.ut.ee/gprofiler/page/r